BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 # LethalCompany_ModelReplacementAPI

-Allows the user to create model replacement mods in Lethal Company
+Allows the user to create model replacement mods in Lethal Company NOTE OUTDATED.
+WILL BE UPDATED WITH UP TO DATE INFO SHORTLY

 Features
 -